Gatorade shower: Variations

 Harry Carson dumping popcorn on Ronald Reagan in 1987.

-An early variation of the Gatorade shower was adopted by Harry Carson, who had helped popularize the tradition, when he dumped a bucket of popcorn on President Ronald Reagan when the New York Giants visited the White House after their Super Bowl XXI win in 1987.
+An early variation of the Gatorade shower was adopted by Harry Carson, who had helped popularize the tradition, when he dumped a bucket of popcorn on President Ronald Reagan when the New York Giants visited the White House after winning Super Bowl XXI in 1987.

 Many teams do not use Gatorade but instead use water or another substitute; for example, the Florida State Seminoles use Powerade, due to their sponsorship agreement with Powerade manufacturer The Coca-Cola Company and Gatorade's affiliation with rival University of Florida.

 After Michigan State University's win over Penn State in 2010, Spartan players dumped a Gatorade bucket filled with green and white confetti on head coach Mark Dantonio.

 This was done because of the cold temperature and Dantonio's heart condition.

 Likewise, following a win over Texas A&M in the 2016 Texas Bowl, Kansas State players poured confetti on 77-year-old head coach Bill Snyder.

 The tradition has become a mainstay of the Super Bowl, so much so that numerous gambling websites have established various "prop bets" on situations during the game, most commonly involving what color the liquid will be.

 As the tradition has evolved, not all showers are reserved for championship games.

 Gatorade showers have occurred after key victories that were not championship games, after the defeat of a rival, after the snapping of a losing streak, or after the snapping of an opponent's winning streak.

 Generally, it happens during an interview.

 Sometimes, the "victim" is the journalist.

 Another variation is shaving cream on the face, with a towel.

 After an NFC Wild Card playoff game on January 10, 2021, New Orleans Saints head coach Sean Payton was drenched with green slime — a trademark of children's cable network Nickelodeon — as a tie-in to the network's youth-oriented simulcast of the game.

 A number of college football bowl games have variations on the Gatorade shower, often related to the bowl's name or its title sponsor: